vineetjc/jekyll-now/_posts/2018-12-15-KWoC-Diaries-Mentor-Week1.md

 [@vasugr]: https://github.com/vasugr

+A couple of people are working on their PRs I believe.
+I hope next week I can write more here.
 I would like to see more work on the project because this is a project I really like, partly because of my experience contributing to it at the end of my first year in college, and I know it has a lot of scope in terms of what one can make and what one can learn from it.

 ---
 I think it's easier to write about all three projects in one place (I can't seem to point out if it's merely laziness :p).